 But is restoring normality the end of bionics research?
 No.

 You love playing football the whole day, but you easily get burned out.
 How would react if I told you that scientists can make a customizable exosuit for you that allows you to run the whole day without getting tired?

-Smart bionics are meant to enhance the human capacity.
+Smart bionics are meant to enhance human capacity.
 In his famous TED talk, Dr. Hugh Herr reveals about ‘NeuroEmbodied Design’ as a methodology to create cyborgs.
-A cyborg is a human-machine hybrid and neural implantshave enhanced memory retention capabilities of humans taking us a step closer to being a cyborg.
+A cyborg is a human-machine hybrid and neural implants have enhanced the memory retention capabilities of humans taking us a step closer to being a cyborg.